dsausa/dsa-ui/readme.md

 npm run bump --newversion=patch
 ```

-This will ensure tests pass, bump versions on all three `package.json`s, push a version commit, and publish the new versions of the packages.
+This will ensure tests pass and then bump versions on all three `package.json`s.
+In order to publish to NPM and deploy to Github Pages, the corresponding PR should have the label `bump`.

 ## Creating New Components